charlesrroberts/Free-Music-Archive-Analysis/index.md

 The FMA dataset provides data on 917 GiB of Creative Commons-licensed audio files from 106,574 tracks from 16,341 artists and 14,854 albums, arranged in a hierarchical taxonomy of 161 genres.
 The dataset was published in 2017 and contains data from 2009 to 2017.

-There are 9 datasets included in the FMA GitHub repository but for our purposes I focused on a select portion of metadata from 2 data tables.
-I analyzed a select portion of data information on the following fields:
+There are 9 datasets included in the FMA GitHub repository but for my purposes I am focusing on select metadata from 2 data tables on the following fields:

 **tracks.csv**
 <div style='float:left'>